redlioncanada/ga-wrapper/README.md

 # ga-wrapper
 Google Analytics wrapper, automation via inline attributes and bindings.

 Google Analytics wrapper (gaw) assumes use of the category, action, and label parameters, and that category is the top-level element in your event naming conventions.
+Gaw will send an event when an element has all 3 parameters defined, whether explicitly from it's own attributes or implicitly from parent attributes.

-gaw will send an event when an element has all 3 parameters defined, whether explicitly from it's own attributes or implicitly from parent attributes.
+Check out the [example page](http://redlioncanada.github.io/ga-wrapper/) with the console open.

 # Setup
 ```